Sitecore-Hackathon/2018-Debug-Starts-Here/documentation/README.md

-# Documentation

-The documentation for this years Hackathon must be provided as a readme in Markdown format as part of your submission.

-You can find a very good reference to Github flavoured markdown reference in [this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-If you want something a bit more WYSIWYG for editing then could use [StackEdit](https://stackedit.io/app) which provides a more user friendly interface for generating the Markdown code.
-Those of you who are [VS Code fans](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview) can edit/preview directly in that interface too.

-Examples of things to include are the following.

-## Summary

 **Category:** xConnect

 What is the purpose of your module?
 What problem does it solve and how does it do that?

 ## Pre-requisites

-Does your module rely on other Sitecore modules or frameworks?

-- List any dependencies
-- Or other modules that must be installed
-- Or services that must be enabled/configured
+Below is a list of the dependencies required to integrate xConnect with Google Assistant:

+- Sitecore 9.0.1 with xConnect/xDb enabled
+- Google Developer Account

 ## Installation

-This installation includes instructions on installing the required changes for xConnect as well as installing the Google Assistant Project:
+This installation includes instructions on installing the required changes for xConnect as well as installing the Google Assistant Project in your Google Developer account.

-### Sitecore
+### Sitecore Package Installation

-### Google Assistant

-In the repository we have included source for the changes required

-Provide detailed instructions on how to install the module, and include screenshots where necessary.

-1. Use the Sitecore Installation wizard to install the [package](#link-to-package)
-2. ???
-3. Profit
-4. Drink lots of beer

-## Configuration

-How do you configure your module once it is installed?
-Are there items that need to be updated with settings, or maybe config files need to have keys updated?

-Remember you are using Markdown, you can provide code samples too:
+  - Extract xConnect.Service.zip file
+  - Install xConnect.Service.1.0.0.zip package

+It will add below config files:
+>[scWebRoot]\App_Config\Include\Foundation\Foundation.xConnect.config
+>[scWebRoot]\App_Config\Include\Foundation\Foundation.xConnect.RegisterContainer.config
+>[scWebRoot]\App_Config\Include\Feature\Feature.xConnect.Routes.config

+#### xConnect Customizations

+Add the following patch to your Sitecore.config file under `[scWebRoot]\App_Config\` and change its value based on your environment.

 ```xml
 <?xml version="1.0"?>